 Those participating in the network can raise their profile through the use of the charter mark and targeted support for activities, including access to scientists from the cutting edge of industry and academia.
 The network supports a culture of sharing best practice between teachers in all schools and colleges across the UK.
 Teachers also have the opportunity to feed their views into the work of the Royal Society as well as engaging with our other projects and activities.
 You can read a simple summary on our Associate Schools and Colleges leaflet.

 The Royal Society benefits from working closely with teachers when we conduct research, respond to policy consultations and create teaching resources.
-We ask teachers in participating schools to contribute to our work, for example by responding to a consultation, reviewing teaching resources or participating in an event.
+We ask teachers in participating schools and colleges to contribute to our work via a number of ways; responding to consultation surveys, reviewing draft teaching resources or participating in discussion focused events.

 Find out about the membership application and eligibility criteria if you are keen to join the Associate Schools and Colleges network.

 Find out who is currently a member of the Associate Schools and Colleges network.